Sideshow Bob: Seasons 1–8

+Seasons 12–19

-Bob returned in "Day of the Jackanapes" (season 12, 2001), where he discovers in prison that Krusty has erased all of the early shows featuring Sideshow Bob as Krusty himself is declaring his fifth and final retirement after being annoyed with the network executives.
-Bob is released from prison and develops a plot to kill Krusty using Bart as a suicide bomber during Krusty's retirement special.
-Everything goes just as Bob had planned, and just when Bob was about to succeed in murdering both his enemies, he overhears Krusty publicly holding himself responsible for turning Bob into a criminal, expressing his regret of mistreating Bob during his years as Sideshow.
-To appease things, Krusty sings himself a song on Bob's behalf, and being touched by this, Bob decides to abort his plan of attempted murder and reconciles with Krusty, although he is returned to prison for it.
+Bob returns in "Day of the Jackanapes" (season 12, 2001), once again setting his sights on Krusty.
+While in prison, he learns that Krusty has erased all the early shows featuring Sideshow Bob.
+Annoyed by the network executives, Krusty announces his retirement.
+Once at large, Bob develops a plot to kill Krusty using Bart as a suicide bomber during Krusty's retirement special.
+Just as Bob is about to kill Bart and Krusty, he hears Krusty publicly accept responsibility for turning him into a criminal and express regret for mistreating him as a sidekick.
+Krusty's conciliatory song disarms Bob, who abandons the murder plot and reconciles with his former employer, though his part in the scheme still sends him back to prison.

-Bob's aid is sought by Springfield police in "The Great Louse Detective" (season 14, 2002).
-After an attempt is made on Homer Simpson's life, Bob is released from prison to help find the culprit.
-During the adventure, Bob is given advice to kill Bart without hesitation, instead of being tricked into delay or screwing up on his plots.
-When the mystery is solved (it was Frank Grimes's son), he returns to murder Bart.
+Bob again helps the Simpsons in "The Great Louse Detective" (season 14, 2002), when Springfield police enlist the jailed Bob to investigate an attempt on Homer Simpson's life.
+During the adventure, Bob resolves to kill Bart without delay.
+After the culprit is revealed to be Frank Grimes's son, Bob again turns his attention to murdering Bart.
 However, Bob finds he is "accustomed to his [Bart's] face" and cannot do it.

-In "The Italian Bob" (season 17, 2005), it is revealed that Bob had moved to Italy to make a fresh start.
-He was eventually elected mayor of the village of Salsiccia in Tuscany and marries a local woman named Francesca, with whom he has a son named Gino.
+By "The Italian Bob" (season 17, 2005), Bob has fashioned a new life in Italy.
+He is now mayor of the Tuscan village of Salsiccia, husband to Francesca, and father to Gino.
 The Simpson family, in Italy to retrieve a car for Mr. Burns, encounters him by chance.
-Bob welcomes them with hospitality on the condition that they not reveal his dark felonious past; however, a drunken Lisa jokes about Bob's criminal deeds and reveals his prison uniform, alienating Bob from his citizens.
-Bob is angered enough to change his dream of killing Bart to killing the whole Simpson family.
-Upon catching up to Bob, his wife and his son swear a vendetta with him on all the Simpsons.
+Bob welcomes them on the condition that they not reveal his criminal past; a drunken Lisa nevertheless calls Bob a wanted killer and exposes his prison uniform, turning the villagers against him.
+Bob then resolves to kill the entire Simpson family rather than Bart alone.
+When Francesca and Gino catch up with Bob, they join his vendetta.

-The entire Terwilliger family returns in "Funeral for a Fiend" (season 19, 2007) in which Bob's father, Robert Terwilliger Sr., and mother, Dame Judith Onderdonk, make their first appearances.
-Cecil also appears a second time on the show.
-Bob at first attempts to kill the whole family a second time, but his plan fails.
-Bob fakes his own death during his trial and locks Bart in the coffin, which he attempts to cremate at the otherwise empty funeral home as all the Terwilligers laugh maniacally.
-They are foiled by Lisa and the rest of the Simpson family and sent to prison.
+Bob's father, Robert Terwilliger Sr., and mother, Dame Judith Underdunk, join the vendetta in "Funeral for a Fiend" (season 19, 2007).
+Cecil also joins the plot.
+Bob initially attempts to kill the Simpson family again, but his plan fails.
+Having staged his own death during his trial, Bob locks Bart in the coffin and attempts to cremate him at the otherwise empty funeral home, to the maniacal laughter of the assembled Terwilligers.
+Lisa and the rest of the Simpson family foil the plot, and the Terwilligers are arrested.